EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 ## Project Overview

-The project aims to facilitate the storage and exchange of laboratory data by providing a standardized format.
+LAPS (funded by NSF Award# (FAIN): 1948453) project aims to facilitate the storage and exchange of laboratory data by providing a standardized format.
 It utilizes a JSON file that contains information about the experiment, machine, the data obtained, etc.

 The functions in this repository are designed to manage and exchange laboratory data in a general format.